 - Spices: Puree scotch bonnets and other chiles into a marinade for spicy fried plantains.

-Prepare Plantains for Cooking
+Prepare the Plantains

-Step 3: Slice the plantains in half diagonally.
+Slice the plantains in half diagonally.

 How to Cook Plantains

-Step 2: Warm the oil or ghee in a non-stick skillet or cast-iron skillet over medium heat.
+Step 1: Warm oil or ghee in a non-stick skillet or cast-iron skillet over medium heat.
+Arrange the plantain slices in a single layer and fry the slices for 2-3 minutes per side.

-2. Steamed or Boiled
+Steamed or Boiled Plantains

-3. Baked
+Baked Plantains

-Arrange unpeeled plantains on a rimmed baking sheet lined with parchment paper or a silicon mat.
+Arrange unpeeled plantains on a rimmed baking sheet lined with parchment paper or a silicone mat.
 Bake them for about 1 hour in an oven heated to 425ºF (218ºC).
 Remove them from the oven and let them cool before removing the peel.
 Once cooked, slice the plantains, boil them, or mash them with spices and other ingredients.

 Alternatively, slice the plantains and bake them with apples, sweet potatoes, and squash.

 Prepare plantain chips in the oven by preheating the oven to 350ºF (177ºC).
 Thinly slice the plantain chips with a sharp knife or mandolin before tossing them lightly in oil.
 Line a rimmed baking sheet with parchment paper and arrange the plantain slices onto it.
 Bake for 15-20 minutes, until the edges turn golden brown.
-You can also make air fried plantain chips.

-4. Grilled
+Grilled Plantains

 Start by peeling the plantains and brushing them with oil.
 Place them oil-side-down on a prepared grill.
 Cook them for 4-6 minutes, basting them with oil as needed.
 Flip, and continue grilling until they are golden brown and tender.
 Sprinkle the finished plantains with salt, Slap Ya Mama seasoning, sugar, and other spices and seasonings.